Skip to content

 Axes

 Codecov splits each upload along three axes so you can cross-filter — for example, "how's one subsystem covered on one OS."
 The current list of axes and the mechanism that populates them lives in codecov.yml at the repo root; the dashboard is the source of truth for the current set of names.
 Subsystem / platform / surface slicing happens via the component_management block (path-globbed from a single upload).
 Per-OS slicing happens via upload flags — one upload per operating system in the matrix.
+First-party non-core surfaces are represented as their own components too; for example, inspect/** appears under the inspect surface rather than falling through as uncategorized code.

 How to run coverage locally